Function Deployment#

 See Function Lifecycle for more key terminology and diagrams.

-If your function is container-based, prior to deploying, it’s strongly recommended to run the local Deployment Validator, in order to catch common configuration issues and enable faster development cycles.
+If your function is container-based, before deploying, it’s strongly recommended to run the local Deployment Validator, to catch common configuration issues and enable faster development cycles.

 1. Clone the helper repository and install the validator: